As September's blooms bid farewell, the Marigold and Cosmos step into the limelight, revealing the tale of October's allure.

 Cosmos, native to the wild meadows of Mexico, were primarily used for their ornamental value and were introduced to Europe in the Late 18th Century, where they quickly became garden staples.

-Historically, these flowers have also been a part of various traditional medicinal properties.
+Historically, these birth month flowers have also been a part of various traditional medicinal properties.
 Cosmos petals, often made into infusions, were believed to alleviate ailments and were especially valued in certain Asian traditions for their purported healing properties.

 The Beauty of October Birth Month Flower #1: Marigold

 October, with its amber and golden shades, finds a radiant companion in its first birth flower - the Marigold.
+This timeless bloom possesses a charm that captures the essence of autumn like no other.

 Its muffled petals and earthy aroma have been cherished across continents and eras, establishing it as a favorite among botanists, gardens, and flower enthusiasts alike.